D1Atlantic Coast Conference

 How Many Players Stay All Four Years at University of Miami Baseball?

-3% of freshmen who join University of Miami baseball stay on the roster for all four years — below the D1 average of 28%.
-The one-and-done rate — players who leave after their first year — is 34%.
-On average, players spend 2.0 seasons on the University of Miami roster.
+17% of freshmen who join University of Miami baseball stay on the roster for all four years — below the D1 average of 38%.
+The one-and-done rate — freshmen who are gone from this roster after their first season, whether they quit, were cut, or transferred — is 21%.
+On average, players spend 2.2 seasons on the University of Miami roster.

 Career Outcomes